Skip to main content

 Universal senior rebate No general statewide homeowner rebate Do not assume there is a yearly refund check for older homeowners.

-Rent-based backup help Yes If a senior rents instead of owns, Rent Reimbursement may help.
+Rent-based backup help Yes If a senior rents instead of owns, rent reimbursement may help.

 Key facts older Iowa homeowners should know